 All written requests must be addressed to the Officer, and all such requests must be submitted in person, by mail, by e-mail or by facsimile.
-In the event that a written request for records is addressed to a Township employee other than the Officer, the Township employee shall promptly forward such requests to the Officer.
+If a written request for records is addressed to a Township employee other than the Officer, the Township employee shall promptly forward such requests to the Officer.

-Written requests should identify or describe the record sought with sufficient specificity to enable the Township to ascertain which records are being requested.
+Written requests should identify or describe the records sought with enough specificity to enable the Township to ascertain which records are being requested.
 Unless otherwise required by law, a written request need not include any explanation of the requester's reason for requesting the records or the intended use of such records.
 A form which may be used to file a request is posted on the Township's internet website at www.emanchestertwp.com.
-The Township shall assign a tracking number to each filed form so as to track the Township's progress in responding to requests under the Right-to-Know Law.

-The Township shall have the right to collect all fees due for the records prior to delivering the records to a requester.
+The Township shall have the right to collect all fees due for the records prior to delivering the records to the requester.
 Once the records have been collected and the fee for those records has been determined, the Officer will notify the requester in writing of the availability of the records and the fees due.
-The fees shall be as authorized by a resolution of the Township, and shall be basedon the fees authorized by the State's Office of Open Records.
+The fees shall be as authorized by a resolution of the Township and shall be based on the fees authorized by the State's Office of Open Records.
 Prior to granting a request for access in accordance with the Right-to-Know Law, the Township may require a requester to prepay an estimate of the fees authorized by law if the fees required to fulfill the request are expected to exceed \$100.00.
 Except as otherwise provided by statute, no other fees may be imposed unless the Township necessarily incurs costs for complying with the request, and such fees must be reasonable.